csi-lk/voicewith.in/README.md

 - [Ollama](https://ollama.ai) installed with a language model
 - [Bun](https://bun.sh) runtime
 - Sox for audio recording: `brew install sox`
+- Whisper model will be downloaded automatically on first use

 ## Installation